PODCAST: Marvell's Chugh on creating a co-packaged optics (CPO) ecosystem

 About our guest

-Rishi Chugh currently serves as Vice President of Product Marketing for the Network Switching Group at Marvell Technology, a role he has held since November 2023.
+Rishi Chugh currently serves as Vice President and General Manager of the Data Center Switch Business Unit at Marvell.
 Before joining Marvell, he served as Vice President of Product Marketing at Cadence Design Systems and Senior Director of Product Marketing at Cavium, Inc., with a focus on ARM Server CPUs.
 His career also includes significant roles at Broadcom, Altera, and LSI Logic Corporation, where Rishi contributed to product strategy, market analysis, and product lifecycle management in the networking and semiconductor industries.
 He holds an MBA in Marketing from Santa Clara University, an MS in Electrical Engineering with a focus on VLSI Design from San Jose State University, and an undergraduate degree in Electronics from Thadomal Shahani Engineering College.

 About the Podcast